Manali-Rajiv-Raut/ARM-based-Recommender-System-for-Trustworthiness-with-Emotion-Recognition/README.md

 You can visit the ML app here : https://arm-based-recommender-system.herokuapp.com/ You can visit youtube also for demo video here : https://www.youtube.com/watch?v=l8NHtpowqkI&feature=youtu.be

+If you find the article useful, You can buy me a book here : https://bmc.link/manaliraut